iqquee/Golang_roadmap_for_beginners/README.md

 ![go](/static/golang.png)

 # Golang roadmap for beginners
-This repo was created to serve as a guide to developers who intend to go into backend developemt with GOLANG.
-It contains reference to the resources that could help you get started on your adventurous journey :)
+This repo was created to serve as a guide to developers who intend to go into backend development with GOLANG.
+It contains reference to some resources that could help you get started on your adventurous journey :)

 # Basic knowledge of: